 Since every social media outlet is going to ask for a picture, it’s important that you create varying sizes ahead of time so that you can upload them when you create a profile.
 Creating a profile picture is a great way to establish your brand and let your profile stick out above the generic profiles with nothing on it.
 To find out what sizes you’re going to need, refer to this HubSpot.com infographic.

-ApSense is a social networking platform for businesses that allows owners to building relationships with other professionals.
+ApSense is a social networking platform for businesses that allows owners to build relationships with other professionals.

 Bizwiki.com aims to help businesses create their own profile.
 Over time, any user is able to edit and add details to a listing.